Fiber Drawing Furnace

 Facility sources of operation power and cooling water are connected into this enclosure.

-Furnace controls are enclosed in a separate bench mounting cabinet which is provided with standard 19” notched rack mounting extensions.
+We’ve enclosed the furnace controls in a separate bench mounting cabinet which is provided with standard 19” notched rack mounting extensions.
 Cabinet size is 17” wide x 14″ deep x 10.5” high (430 mm x 355 mm x 267 mm).

 Fiber Drawing Furnace Control Cabinet: